lkno0705/ToxicF1Cac/final.md

 In summary, every 5th comment shows clear indications for toxic content, with 60% percent of comments being negative.
 Therefore, one could make the assumption that Formula 1 fandom is indeed toxic, especially because of the frequency that one can observe comments with toxic behaviour.
 However, the situation is not as bad on social media as reports might suggest.
 The overall current negativity in Formula 1 fandom is amplifying the perception of toxicity in Formula 1 fandom as most people connect toxic behaviour not just with racism, misogyny and hate speech but rather with overall negative behaviour [@toxic_fandom].
 Therefore, most people will consider current Formula 1 fandom as toxic, especially paired with recent reports of toxic and abusive behaviour during events and online [@f1_drivers_addressing_toxic_fans] [@woodhouse_scary_2022].

 ### Has toxicity risen over the years?
+In order to conclude if Formula 1 fandom got more toxic in recent years, the number of toxic indications per year will be analyzed.

 ```python